kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 #### Periodic reconcile

-As already established, the CCM does not utilize “Owner” references and therefore routes of already deleted nodes could remain in the cloud provider.
+As already established, the cloud-controller-manager does not utilize “Owner” references and therefore routes of already deleted nodes could remain in the cloud provider.
 To ensure a consistent state with the cluster an additional periodic reconcile should be implemented.

 TODO: decision
 We have three available options to determine the time interval: